Selling Equipment with WCA

 Step 5: Enjoy WCA Marketing Efforts

 Our global marketing efforts are designed to reach the broadest audience of potential buyers for your assets.
 We post photos and details of all items on our website.
-We also mail thousands of full color auction brochures to selected customers in our database.
+We also email thousands of full color auction brochures to selected customers in our database as well as mail a full color post card.
 Additionally, our experienced sales team also contacts hundreds of buyers with specific equipment needs.

 Potential buyers see your equipment right away.
-They may see it in the upcoming auction catalog or as highlighted inventory online.
+They see it as highlighted inventory online.

 When you sell equipment with WCA, you are not dependent upon a local or even regional market.
 You gain access to a worldwide market – and this reach means you access a wide variety of potential buyers, who may have very different needs than local customers.
 Additionally, WCA tends to attract very targeted buyers.
 Most of our buyers are searching for specific pieces of equipment (or fleets); they are not searching for the best “”deal”.
 This means we can offer interested, well qualified buyers (ready and able to purchase) for our clients.